 The unit is an important site for the training of junior residents, who receive extensive experience in application of the Biopsychosocial model, and is coordinated with the efforts of an interdisciplinary treatment team.
 In addition, we utilize psychological testing conducted by a psychologist to obtain a better understanding of our patient's diagnosis, strength and weaknesses, and personality organization.

 Close supervision is provided by the unit attendings for all aspects of care.
 However, 4B residents are encouraged to function as independently as possible and are considered to be primary therapists for their patients.
 Continuity of care is fostered at all levels.
-House staff has the option of continuing to follow patients after discharge in the hospital's Psychiatric Outpatient Clinic.
+House staff have the option of continuing to follow patients after discharge in the hospital's Psychiatric Outpatient Clinic.
 Conversely, residents and faculty psychiatrists are encouraged to follow their patients when re-hospitalization on the inpatient unit becomes necessary.

 We also supervise medical students, some of whom return for Acting Internships, and we greatly value their input and dedication to our patients.

 Lastly, a research program is an important component of the unit's mission.
 Investigations are conducted in an effort to understand better and to treat more effectively the many complex diagnostic and management cases admitted.
 Residents have the opportunity to participate in and to gain experience from this important endeavor.
-Many choose to do so and are further supported to resent their findings at national conferences.
+Many choose to do so and are further supported to present their findings at national conferences.
 Below are 4B research publications:

 Awareness of treatment needs and length of stay amongst psychiatric inpatients (2015).
 Megna JL, Aneja A., Sauro M., Ahmad N., Simionescu, M., Mustata G., Herrera Rojas M., and Wade M. Comprehensive Psychiatry.